USER MANUALS

 Features

-The Denodo Embedded MPP data source provides the following features when treating with Parquet files:
+The Denodo Embedded MPP data source provides the following features when interacting with Hive tables from Parquet files:

-• Graphically explore Parquet datasets, create tables in the MPP and base views in Denodo (From object storage tab of the Embedded MPP data source)
+• Graphical exploration and view creation: Explore Parquet datasets, create tables in the MPP and base views in Denodo via the From object storage tab of the Embedded MPP data source.

-• Create base views over existing Hive tables in an External Metastore (From MPP Catalogs tab of the Embedded MPP data source).
+• External Metastore Integration: Create base views over existing Hive tables managed by an External Metastore (e.g., Hive Metastore) via the From MPP Catalogs tab of the Embedded MPP data source.

-To do this create a new catalog in the Embedded MPP, because the predefined catalog named hive is restricted and cannot be accessed from the From MPP Catalogs tab.
+Note: To achieve this, you have to create a new catalog in the Embedded MPP that connects to the External Metastore.
+This is because the predefined hive catalog is restricted and cannot be accessed from the From MPP Catalogs tab.

 • Querying